Parson Brownlow: Newspaper editor

-Brownlow joined the Sons of Temperance in 1850, and promoted temperance policies in the Whig (one of his more common personal attacks was to accuse his opponents of being "drunkards").
+Brownlow joined the Sons of Temperance in 1850 and promoted temperance policies in the Whig (one of his more common personal attacks was to accuse his opponents of being "drunkards").
 Following the collapse of the Whig Party in the mid-1850s, he aligned himself with the Know Nothing movement, as he had long shared this movement's anti-Catholic and nativist sentiments.
-In 1856, he published a book, Americanism Contrasted with Foreignism, Romanism and Bogus Democracy, which attacked Catholicism, foreigners and Democratic politicians.
+In 1856, he published a book, Americanism Contrasted with Foreignism, Romanism and Bogus Democracy, which attacked foreigners, Catholicism and Democratic politicians.

 In the late 1850s, Brownlow turned his attention to Knoxville's Democratic Party leaders and their associates.
 He quarreled with the radical Southern Citizen, a pro-secession newspaper published by businessman William G. Swan and Irish patriot John Mitchel (who spent time in Knoxville while in exile), and on at least one occasion, threatened Swan with a revolver.
 Following the failure of the Bank of East Tennessee in 1858, Brownlow ruthlessly assailed its directors.
 His attacks forced A.R.
-Crozier and William Churchwell to flee the state, and drove John H. Crozier from public life.
+Crozier and William M. Churchwell to flee the state and drove John H. Crozier from public life.
 Brownlow sued another director, J. G. M. Ramsey, winning a civil judgement on behalf of the bank's depositors.

-Partially a result of Brownlow's persistent opposition to secession within the pages of his newspapers (and partially due to his long-time feud with Confederate sympathizer, banker, and Tennessee historian J. G. M. Ramsey), he was later jailed by Confederate States military authorities (the CSA district attorney in Knoxville, Tennessee being related to J. G. M. Ramsey) in December 1861, pardoned, and subsequently forced into exile in the northern United States.
+Partially a result of Brownlow's persistent opposition to secession within the pages of his newspapers (and partially due to his long-time feud with Ramsey, who was a Confederate sympathizer), he was later jailed by Confederate States military authorities (the CSA district attorney in Knoxville was related to Ramsey) in December 1861, pardoned, and subsequently forced into exile in the northern United States.